tichavskym/local-git-testing/README.md

 ```

 This will return an error.
 Replacing first line of `redis-rb/redis.gemspec`
-(path from root of this repository) with the following lines (or something similar):
+(path from the root of this repository) with the following lines (or something similar):

 ```
 lib = File.expand_path('../lib', __FILE__)